xh3b4sd/workflow/README.md

   -o, --github-organization string   Github organization to generate code for.
   -r, --github-repository string     Github repository to generate code for.
-  -h, --help                         help for grpcgo -g, --version-golang string        Golang version to use in, e.g. workflow files. (default "1.15.2") -p, --version-protoc string        Protoc version to use in, e.g. workflow files. (default "3.13.0")
+  -h, --help                         help for grpcgo -s, --silent                       Silence the command output to not give feedback.
+  -g, --version-golang string        Golang version to use in, e.g. workflow files. (default "1.15.2") -p, --version-protoc string        Protoc version to use in, e.g. workflow files. (default "3.13.0")
 ```